 How does 2D NAND Flash work and store data?

-The floating gate transistor is the basic storage unit inside the 2D NAND called a memory cell.
+The floating gate transistor is the basic storage unit inside the 2D NAND, called a memory cell.
 The presence or absence in this memory cell represents the binary bits or bits.
 There are three types of operations happening in the flash cells.

 Program, Erase, and Read Operations

 In any NAND flash, pages are the smallest writable unit (typically 4KB or 8KB) while blocks are made up of multiple pages (often 64 to 256 pages per block).
-The smallest programmable unit in NAND flash is a page while the smallest erasable unit is a block.
+The smallest programmable unit in NAND flash is a page, while the smallest erasable unit is a block.

 2D NAND Architecture

-The architecture of 2D NAND is organized in a large matrix of memory cells connected in series which forms a NAND string.
+The architecture of 2D NAND is organized in a large matrix of memory cells connected in serie,s which forms a NAND string.
 Multiple strings are connected to form bit lines, and bit lines are combined to form a block.

 Horizontal control lines connected to the control gate of memory cells are called word lines.
 They are used for selecting rows of cells for read/write/erase.
 Vertical lines that connect to sources and drains of the transistors in a column are called the bit lines.
 A series of cells (generally 32 to 128 cells) connected in a series is called a NAND string.
 Along with that, each NAND string has a select transistor that connects to the source line.
 Also, there is a drain select transistor that connects to the bit line.
 These select transistors allow and disallow the control access to the memory cells.
-Here is a simplified image of a NAND blocks to understand its connections and basic working.
+Here is a simplified image of a NAND block to understand its connections and basic working.

 Pros and Cons of 3D NAND